 Studio Livin' Colors Design transformed the shell of this two storey apartment into a tastefully styled townhouse

 The client was a family of four, looking for a home with a timeless appeal and a modern classic approach.
 They wanted the second floor to be their private space, housing all the bedrooms while the third floor needed to be the more public space, consisting of the living and dining room, guest room cum lounge area and the kitchen.
-“We had to make sure that both the floors blended in seamlessly so we incorporated an internal staircase which connects the more private part of the house on the 2nd floor to the more public one on the 3rd floor.
+“We had to make sure that both the floors blended in seamlessly so we incorporated an internal staircase which connects the more private part of the house on the second floor to the more public one on the third floor.
 This was not part of the original plan from the builder and the floors had to be accessed via the lift outside,” explains Amith.

 The colour and texture employed throughout the townhouse gives the entire space a warm, lived-in feel.
 Just as beautiful homes need to feel.